 The best way to reach me is via email.
 This class follows an open-door policy, meaning you are always welcome to visit my office without prior notice if I'm available and not engaged in other meetings or tasks.
 If my door is closed, even if I am inside, it means I am in another meeting or involved with another task.
 To ensure our meeting happens, you can also use the link to my Calendly, provided on the first page of the syllabus, to schedule an appointment.
-When scheduling, please note that in-person meetings are available only on Mondays, Wednesdays, and Fridays, while virtual meetings are available every day.
-You have the option to choose what works best for you.
+You have the option to choose what works best for you, online or in-person.